 No, this can’t happen.
 At the end of the session the hypnotherapist uses an awakening suggestion that brings the client gently and naturally back from the relaxed state.

 This depends on the type of problem and the progress being made.
 Each person and each presenting issue is unique and therefore the number of session will vary.
 Even people with similar issues may need different number of sessions.
-While some simple problems such as smoking, breaking habits etc. can be addressed in a couple of sessions, other more deep rooted problems take longer.
+While some simple problems such habits etc. can be addressed in a couple of sessions, other more emotional, deep rooted or complex issues take longer.
 I offer both short term and long term therapy.
 Sessions take place weekly or fortnightly, again depending on the needs of the individual.

 A single session is 50 minutes.
-I offer daytime, evening & Saturday appointments, and you can view the times and locations here.
+I offer daytime and some evening appointments.
+You can view the times and locations here.

 Therapeutic Counselling & Psychotherapy £50 to £65

 Hypno-Band Weight Loss System is £495 (5 sessions) Please see Hypno-Band for further details.